Astral-Cyrusa/TwilightImperium3-ShatteredAscension4.2-CompactRulebook/TwilightImperium3-ShatteredAscension4.2-CompactRulebook.md

 * If it was broken due to a [Hostile Act](#user-content-HostileAct), the player that performed the Hostile Act collects none of the Trade Goods on her Trade Agreements, while her trade partner collects all the Trade Goods on her Trade Agreement.
 * If it was broken for any other reason, both players collect half (round down) of the Trade Goods on their Trade Agreement.

+### Self-Trading <a name="SelfTrading"></a>

+While normally forbidden, some effects allow players to *self-trade* some of their Trade Contracts.
+When *self-trading* a Trade Contract, simply flip it to show the Trade Agreement side and treat it as a Trade Agreement opened with yourself.

 ### Trading Example <a name="TradingExample"></a>

 * Let us assume Letnev and Sol have opened a Trade Agreement.
 Letnev gave Sol one of her Trade Contract (value: 1), while Sol returned the favor (value: 2).
 So at this stage, Letnev has in its playing zone one of Sol's Trade Contracts with the Trade Agreement side face-up (showing the value of 2), while Sol has one of Letnev's Trade Contracts (showing the value of 1).
 Saying the same thing in a different way: Letnev has one of Sol's Trade Contract as Trade Agreement, and Sol has one of Letnev's Trade Contract as Trade Agreement.